goshiphq/goship-cms/content/blog/what-is-freight-insurance.md

 Freight insurance is the additional protection that covers your cargo in case of loss or damage.
 Cargo insurance keeps you calm and confident during the shipping process.
 If something happens to your freight, the insurer will reimburse its value so you don't have to cover the expenses yourself.
 Freight insurance can be ordered from the shipping company or third-party insurers.
-Depending on your business needs, there are several [types](https://www.goship.com/posts/an-introduction-to-freight-insurance) of freight shipping isurance.
+Depending on your business needs, there are several [types](https://www.goship.com/posts/an-introduction-to-freight-insurance) of freight shipping insurance.

 ## **What is the difference between freight insurance and freight liability?**